nhsengland/datascience/docs/our_work/linkage.md

 We're currently working on implementing a [probabilistic linkage model](https://www.bristol.ac.uk/media-library/sites/cmm/migrated/documents/problinkage.pdf) using [Splink](https://moj-analytical-services.github.io/splink/index.html), in order to improve linkage outcomes, and by extension, patient outcomes.

 ### Data Linkage as a service
-This is the covering everything else we do.
+This is the umbrella covering everything else we do.
 This stream of work encompasses:

 - identifying points of collaboration with other government departments
 - mapping the stakeholders involved in data linkage - both internal and external
 - feeding user needs into an overall Data Linkage vision